Naranath Bhranthan: Story of Naranath Bhranthan and Bhadrakali

 Once Goddess Bhadrakali went to a graveyard and saw Naranath sleeping there.
 They had to perform that dance so the goddess sent her accomplices to scare him off that spot.
 Her accomplices tried to scare him with their most terrifying faces, but after seeing them he began laughing.

 So the goddess herself appeared before him and offered to grant boons to him in return for him leaving the ground.
 But Naranath declined to accept the offer.
 But the goddess persuaded him to ask something for her satisfaction.
-He then asked the Goddess to make his lifespan increase by one day.
+He then asked the Goddess to increase his lifespan by one day.
 The goddess told him that she didn't have the power to do so.
 Then he asked her to decrease his lifespan by one day.
 The goddess was unable to grant that too.
-Laughing at this, Naranath asked the Goddess to shift the swelling Manth(Malayalam) from his left leg to right leg, which the goddess readily did.
+Laughing at this, Naranath asked the Goddess to shift the swelling Manth from his left leg to his right leg, which the Goddess readily did.

 In yet another story a man wanted Naranath to be his Guru and followed him.
 As a good disciple, he wished to do everything his Guru did.
 Naranath told him to go away but the disciple stuck on.
 After walking for long their mouths were parched and there was no water source nearby.
 Naranath spotted a blacksmith and asked him to give him molten metal to drink, and he drank it.
 The disciple was sure that he himself couldn't do it.
 And Naranath told him to go away.